shiv159/MF_ETL/README.md

 This tool provides a comprehensive solution for extracting financial data from multiple sources, validating the data quality, and storing it in structured formats.
 It focuses on Indian mutual funds, stock indices, and market data with built-in validation mechanisms to ensure data integrity.

+Spring Boot or another upstream service now handles parsing uploaded statements and sends the parsed holdings to this FastAPI endpoint for enrichment.
+The Python component enriches the holdings with NAV metadata, AMCs, sector breakdowns, and Morningstar holdings so downstream systems can focus on scoring and reporting.

 ## Features

 - **Multi-Source Data Fetching**: Integrates with multiple financial data providers: